Health and nuisance complaints

 Lodge a nuisance complaint with Council

-In notifying Council you must be prepared to:
+In notifying Council you must:

-• provide your name, address and contact details, anonymous nuisance complaints cannot be investigated
+• provide your name, address and contact details (anonymous nuisance complaints cannot be investigated)

 • provide the details of the complaint including the frequency and time that the alleged nuisance is occurring